-Trading is an important source of funding for the third sector.
+Trading is an important source of funding for the voluntary sector.

 It can enable organisations to reduce their dependency on ever decreasing traditional funding sources, and can provide an independent, unrestricted and sustainable source of income.
 In addition, trading is much more than just a source of funding.
 It can also be a fundamental way in which an organisation achieves its charitable objectives or social/environmental mission.